jappeace/hw-isgp-kbs/README.md

 hw-isgp-kbs
 ===========

-To finish our course in game programming, we had to do a Typical Proffesional Situation, but we could not use any libraries out of the standart
+To finish our course in game programming, we had to do a Typical Professional Situation, but we could not use any libraries besides the standard.